 An administrator can only craft reasonable security policies if he knows what is actually going on.
 He must have access to detailed history of SIP user behavior, security incidents and unusual activities.
-This is indeed the purpose of "events" as introduced in Section Sec-Events.
+This is indeed the purpose of "events".
 Events are detailed reports on user activity that encompass registration, call attempts, and security incidents.